Strong gravitational lensing effects of black holes with quantum hair: Quantum-corrected black hole metric

-which diverges at the origin.
 Consequently, in Eqs.~\eqref{eq:gtt} and \eqref{eq:grr}, the quantum corrections appear at order $r^{-3}$ and they are controlled by the parameter $\gamma$ which is determined by the number of massless quantum fields in Eq.~\eqref{eq:gamma}; in this context, $\gamma$ acts as \textit{quantum hair}.

-It is worth noting that this quantum-corrected metric remains valid throughout the entire exterior region of spacetime.
+The present quantum-corrected geometry possesses an inner horizon depending on the value of quantum hair $\gamma$.
+For negative $\gamma$, we find two black-hole horizons as well as two Killing horizons.
+Explicitly, solving $g^{rr}=0$, we obtain the inner and outer black-hole horizons at